AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 # Security and OpenColorIO

 The OpenColorIO Technical Steering Committee (TSC) takes security very seriously.
-We strive to design secure software, and utilise continuous integration and code analysis tools to help identify potential vulnerabilities.
+We strive to design secure software, and utilize continuous integration and code analysis tools to help identify potential vulnerabilities.